aws-samples/llm-app-genie/README.md

 ```bash
 cdk deploy GenieChatBotStack --require-approval never
 ```
-The deployment should last 10 minutes.
+The deployment should take 10 minutes.

-The link to access the chatbot on your website can be found in the CloudFormation Output variables for the stack, in the region used for the deployment.
+The link to access the chatbot can be found in the CloudFormation Output variables for the stack, in the region used for the deployment.

 Since the chatbot is exposed to the public internet, the UI interface is protected by a login form.
 The credentials are automatically generated and stored in AWS Secret Manager.
 The Streamlit credentials can be retrieved either by navigating in the console to the AWS Secret Manager, or by using the AWS CLI.